ajylee/timeflow/README.rst

 FRP-style data structures for python.
-The data structures become a function of time, allowing you to construct the future with explicit reference to objects at certian time.
+The data structures become a function of time, allowing you to construct the future with explicit reference to objects at various times.

-Example:
+The idea is to limit mutation.
+The past is immutable, we work on a mutable plan, and commit it to step into the future.

+Motivation:

-Where is the company that the mayor of Baztown in 2010 worked at in 2000 located?
+Where is the company that the mayor of Baztown in 2010 worked at in 2000 located today?

-| Mayor of Baztown in 2010 -> Wizzy         (but not the current mayor!)
+    | Mayor of Baztown in 2010 -> Wizzy         (not the current mayor)
-| Wizzy's job in 2000 -> CEO of Eggycom     (but not his job in 2010!)
+    | Wizzy's job in 2000 -> CEO of Eggycom     (not his job in 2010)
-| Eggycom location in 2000 -> Footown       (but not its location in 2000!)
+    | Eggycom location today -> Footown       (not its location in 2000)

 The question depends crucially on the ability to determine relationships at different times.
 If we used python dictionaries to keep track of